Suryakumar-Selvakumar/Fetch-Take-Home/README.md

 3. Run the development server

+   This command will start the Vite development server.
+Open your browser and go to: http://localhost:5173

 ```bash
   npm run dev
 ```

-This will start the Vite development server.
-Open your browser and go to: http://localhost:5173